Function : Calendaring and Scheduling

 LIST FAR *pNames,

-dwOptions - Option flags: SCHRQST_COMPOSITE return composite schedule SCHRQST_EACHPERSON return each person's schedule SCHRQST_LOCAL do only local lookup SCHRQST_FORCEREMOTE force remote even if you are using workstation based email SCHRQST_EXTFORMAT get busytime in the SCHED_ENTRY_EXT format instead of the normal SCHED_ENTRY format from pre 6 Note: Use does not guarantee that data will be in SCHED_ENTRY_EXT format since we do not convert data from pre 6 servers.
+dwOptions - Option flags: SCHRQST_COMPOSITE default if dwOptions is 0 SCHRQST_EACHPERSON return each person's schedule SCHRQST_LOCAL only look up schedules locally SCHRQST_FORCEREMOTE force remote even if you are using workstation based email SCHRQST_EXTFORMAT get busytime in the SCHED_ENTRY_EXT format instead of the normal SCHED_ENTRY format from pre 6 Note: Use does not guarantee that data will be in SCHED_ENTRY_EXT format since we do not convert data from pre 6 servers.

-pNames - Pointer to a list of fully distinguished names whose schedule should be searched.
-This list is in TEXT_LIST format without the datatype work.
-This list can be conveniently built with the textlist package.
+pNames - Pointer to a list of distinguished names whose schedule should be searched.
+This list is in TEXT_LIST format without the datatype word.
+This list can be build with the textlist package (e.g. ListAllocate)

 Output : (routine) - NOERROR - Successfully retrieved a schedule.
 ERR_xxx - There are many possible errors.
 It is best to use the code in a call to OSLoadString and display/log the error for the user as your default error handling.

 rethCntnr - Handle of the container that results are returned in.